 First things first, let me quickly explain what a City Pass is.
-It’s basically one big ticket that offers you entry to many attractions, and which if used correctly should also help you save quite a few dollars.
+It’s basically one big ticket that offers you entry to many attractions in LA, and which if used correctly should also help you save quite a few dollars.

 So make sure you always check before buying one because now you’re probably thinking this is a super amazing thing but trust me, sometimes there’s really no point in getting one.
 But today you’re lucky because I’ll help you figure out if it’s worth buying the pass or not and which one is more convenient for you.

 Depending on how long you’re in town you can buy different passes from 1, 2, 3, 4, 5 and 7 days of validity:

 - 3 Days Pass – US$254

 - 5 Days Pass – US$329

 - 7 Days Pass – US$384

 *NOTE: This is super important!
 Universal Studios Hollywood is a premium attraction included in the Go City Pass only in the 3, 4, 5 or 7 passes.
 Meaning that if you want to visit Universal you’ll need to buy one of these 4 passes.

 There are 39 attractions included in the pass, which is definitely a lot.
 So to help you I’ve decided to narrow down that list and only include the most important attractions that you shouldn’t miss out during your visit:

 The price of the first 2 attractions varies depending on the date, so we will take an average